VSVLAD/metric/README.md

 # Metric
 This is agentless monitoring of Windows based systems.
 Used technologies such as WMI for accessing metric data and PostgreSQL database for storing results.
-For data visualization it is recommended to use the [[https://github.com/grafana/grafana]].
+For data visualization it is recommended to use the [Grafana project](https://github.com/grafana/grafana).

 ### How to run